cnnic/rdap/README.md

 		source rdap-db-test-data.sql;    #insert test data
 	   	```
    * Use init tool to init
+     This step will use database info in jdbc.properties you haved configured before.
+     WARN: this step will DROP database of 'jdbc.url.dbName' if it is existing, and then recreate it.

 		```
    		cd $TOMCAT_HOME/webapps/rdap/WEB-INF/classes
 		CLASSPATH=.:$CLASSPATH
-		java -Djava.ext.dirs=../lib cn.cnnic.rdap.init.Init initschema      #this will DROP database for 'jdbc.url.dbName', and recreate this database, and create table, load base data.
+		java -Djava.ext.dirs=../lib cn.cnnic.rdap.init.Init initschema      #DROP database 'jdbc.url.dbName', and recreate it, and create table, load base data.
 	   	(If you want load some test data, execute following command:) java -Djava.ext.dirs=../lib cn.cnnic.rdap.init.Init initdata  init/mysql/test-data.sql
 	   	```